Wymysłowo, Tuchola County

 Wymysłowo is a settlement in the Kuyavian-Pomeranian Voivodeship, Poland, within the Gmina Tuchola, Tuchola County.

-Notable places
+Culture

 In the settlement is located the Indian Museum, the museum devoted to the culture of the indigenous peoples of North America.
 It is dedicated to Sat-Okh, book author and promoter of the culture of Native Americans, who claimed to be of Polish and Shawnee descent.
-However, his origins were heavily disputed, while his works were criticized for not accurate depictions of Native Americans.
+However, his origins are heavily disputed, while his works are criticized for not accurate depictions of Native Americans.